-As of December 28, 2018, our directors and executive officers as a group beneficially owned 31,373 shares of our common stock, or approximately 3.5% of the 899,190 shares of common stock issued and outstanding as of that date.
+As of December 30, 2019, our directors and executive officers as a group beneficially owned approximately 5.4% of the 1,317,139 shares of common stock issued and outstanding as of that date.

 Quorum

 The presence in person or by proxy of a majority of the outstanding shares of common stock entitled to vote is necessary to constitute a quorum at the Annual Meeting.
 Abstentions and broker non-votes will be counted for purposes of determining that a quorum is present.